United States House of Representatives: Passage of legislation

-Committees
+Committees and caucuses

 The House uses committees and their subcommittees for a variety of purposes, including the review of bills and the oversight of the executive branch.
 The appointment of committee members is formally made by the whole House, but the choice of members is actually made by the political parties.
 Generally, each party honors the preferences of individual members, giving priority on the basis of seniority.
 Historically, membership on committees has been in rough proportion to the party's strength in the House, with two exceptions: on the Rules Committee, the majority party fills nine of the thirteen seats; and on the Ethics Committee, each party has an equal number of seats.
 However, when party control in the House is closely divided, extra seats on committees are sometimes allocated to the majority party.
-In the 109th Congress, for example, the Republicans controlled about 53% of the House, but had 54% of the Appropriations Committee members, 55% of the members on the Energy and Commerce Committee, 58% of the members on the Judiciary Committee, and 69% of the members on the Rules Committee.
+In the 109th Congress, for example, the Republicans controlled about 53% of the House, but had 54% of the Appropriations Committee members, 55% of the members on the Energy and Commerce Committee, and 58% of the members on the Judiciary Committee.

 The largest committee of the House is the Committee of the Whole, which, as its name suggests, consists of all members of the House.
 The Committee meets in the House chamber; it may consider and amend bills, but may not grant them final passage.
 Generally, the debate procedures of the Committee of the Whole are more flexible than those of the House itself.
 One advantage of the Committee of the Whole is its ability to include otherwise non-voting members of Congress.

 Most committee work is performed by twenty standing committees, each of which has jurisdiction over a specific set of issues, such as Agriculture or Foreign Affairs.
 Each standing committee considers, amends, and reports bills that fall under its jurisdiction.
 Committees have extensive powers with regard to bills; they may block legislation from reaching the floor of the House.
 Standing committees also oversee the departments and agencies of the executive branch.
 In discharging their duties, standing committees have the power to hold hearings and to subpoena witnesses and evidence.